 # We supply Bronze, Silver and Gold medals.

 # We have our own generators so we don’t need power.

 # We have Risk Assessments and Safety Documents in place to give peace of mind.

-Although it lasts about 3 hours a break can be added in the middle before the wet games so the teams can spend money at any other stalls present.
+Although it lasts about 2 1/2 to 3 hours a break can be added in the middle before the wet games so the teams can spend money at any other stalls present.

 This would give a sample days times as.

 12.00: The First part of the knockout, the dry games.

 13.30: Lunch break, time for a burger!

 14.30: Part 2 of the knockout, the wet games.

 16.00: The scores are read out and the presentation of the prizes.